0b10010010/MotorlabMBD/README.md

 ### Position Control Simulation SIL and PIL VS HIL

 HIL PWM TIM3 block was configured to use ARR value of only 2 (which set the PWM freq. to 14MHz).
 Changing the ARR value to 140 correctly sets the output freq. to 200kHz.
+Also, the difference in position control of 3000 deg was induced from Simulink's PID block N coefficient which was set at 100.
+Disabling this coefficient produced the step response using PD control to very similar to the one from motorlabGUI.
 HIL plot shows an initial delay of about 0.05 seconds